 This post may include affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

-Camarones a la Diabla features a spicy, TASTY red sauce that’ll make you want to clean you plate clean!
+Camarones a la Diabla features a spicy red sauce that’ll make you want to clean you plate clean!
+This authentic Mexican recipe is a tasty main dish.
+Serve with Mexican Rice and flour tortillas.

 What is Diabla sauce?